 Inputs, Required: UE Policy Association ID.

-Inputs, Optional: Information on the UE policy related Policy Control Request Trigger condition that has been met, as defined in Table 6.1.2.5-1 of TS 23.503 [20], .
+Inputs, Optional: Information on the UE policy related Policy Control Request Trigger condition that has been met, as defined in Table 6.1.2.5-1 of TS 23.503 [20], the indication of UE support for N3IWF selection based on the slices the UE wishes to use over untrusted non-3GPP access, the indication of UE support for TNGF selection based on the slices the UE wishes to use over trusted non-3GPP access.

 Outputs, Required: Success or Failure.